aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/genesis.md

 <td>3</td>
 <td>The Supra coin should be initialized during genesis and only the Supra framework account should own the mint and burn capabilities for the SUPRA token.</td>
 <td>Critical</td>
-<td>Both mint and burn capabilities are wrapped inside the stake::SupraCoinCapabilities and transaction_fee::SupraCoinCapabilities resources which are stored under the aptos framework account.</td>
+<td>Both mint and burn capabilities are wrapped inside the stake::SupraCoinCapabilities and transaction_fee::SupraCoinCapabilities resources which are stored under the supra framework account.</td>
 <td>Formally verified via <a href="#high-level-req-3">initialize_supra_coin</a>.</td>
 </tr>